e0328eric/vesti/README.md

 A transpiler that compiles into LaTeX.

-## Why need a LaTeX transpiler?
+## Why do we need a LaTeX transpiler?

-I used to make several documentations using LaTeX (or plainTeX, but TeX is quite cumbersome to write a document, especially very complex tables or put an image, for example).
-However, its markdown like syntax is not confortable to use it.
-For example, there is a simple LaTeX document.
+I used to create several documents using LaTeX (or plain TeX but TeX is quite cumbersome to write—especially when working with very complex tables or inserting images).
+Its markdown-like syntax is also not comfortable to use.
+For example, here is a simple LaTeX document:

 ```tex
 % coprime is my custom class.
 See https://github.com/e0328eric/coprime.